chelate/MatisseCytometry.jl/README.md

  > Colour is my day-long obsession, joy and torment. - Monet

 The human eye has only three "channels", so using more than three colors is "irrational".
 Nonetheless, artistically minded colleagues have suggested even the six colors offered by MCDViewer are "not enough".
-With MatisseCytometry, you can use as many colors as you like, going  beyond what is ``rational", or even what is in ``good taste".
+With MatisseCytometry, you can use as many colors as you like, going  beyond what is "rational", or even what is in "good taste".
 In fact, it is easy to go beyond the bounds of sanity itself!
 With MatisseCytometry you can quickly produce publication quality images that strain the very fabric of the mind!!

 > It is the eye of ignorance that assigns a fixed and unchangeable color to every object; beware of this stumbling block.” - Paul Gauguin